Peter Strzok sues FBI for firing him over anti-Trump texts

 The lawsuit seeks reinstatement to the FBI, back pay and a declaration that the government violated his rights.

-That deputy, David Bowdich, overruled the recommendation of a disciplinary official that he be merely demoted and suspended without pay and denied him the chance to appeal.

-Bowdich said at the time that Strzok’s “sustained pattern of bad judgment in the use of an FBI device” for texting called into question decisions made during the Clinton email investigation and the early stages of the Russia probe.
-And the FBI has said that Bowdich, as the FBI’s No. 2 official, had the authority to overrule disciplinary findings.
+The FBI has said that Bowdich, as the FBI’s No. 2 official, had the authority to overrule disciplinary findings.
+Bowdich said at the time that Strzok’s “sustained pattern of bad judgment in the use of an FBI device” called into question decisions made during the Clinton email investigation and the early stages of the Russia probe, the lawsuit says.

 “The Trump administration has consistently tolerated and even encouraged partisan political speech by federal employees, as long as this speech praises President Trump and attacks his political adversaries,” the complaint contends.